 Breastmilk is recommended by the American Academy of Pediatrics for newborns for the first six months after birth.
 It is generally easier to digest than formula, provides natural antibodies that protect newborns against illness, and may help reduce the risk of obesity, type 1 diabetes, asthma, and other medical conditions.

-Baby formula is a healthy breastmilk alternative.
-It is convenient and flexible to provide to newborns and represents a viable option for mothers who cannot breastfeed.
+Baby formula is a convenient alternative to breastmilk, and it offers a viable option for mothers who cannot breastfeed.